Your data is safe.

 If the personal data was made public by traperto GmbH and our company is responsible according to Art.
 17 Para.
 1 DS-GVO, traperto GmbH shall take appropriate measures, also of a technical nature, taking into account the available technology and the implementation costs, in order to inform other persons responsible for data processing who process the published personal data that the data subject has requested the deletion of all links to this personal data or of copies or replications of this personal data from these other persons responsible for data processing, insofar as the processing is not necessary.
 The employee of Traperto GmbH will arrange the necessary in individual cases.

 e) Right to restriction of processing

-Any person affected by the processing of personal data has the right, granted by the European directive and regulation giver, to demand that the person responsible restrict the processing if one of the following conditions is met:
+Any person affected by the processing of personal data has the right, granted by the European Directive and Regulation, to obtain from the controller the restriction of processing if one of the following conditions is met:

 - The accuracy of the personal data is contested by the data subject for a period enabling the controller to verify the accuracy of the personal data.

 - The processing is unlawful, the data subject rejects the deletion of the personal data and instead requests the restriction of the use of the personal data.

 - The controller no longer needs the personal data for the purposes of processing, but the data subject needs them to assert, exercise or defend legal claims.

 - The data subject has objected to the processing pursuant to.
 Art.
 21 para.
 1 DS-GVO and it is not yet clear whether the legitimate reasons of the controller outweigh those of the data subject.